thomasgrouazel/GoogleProject/README.md

 ## USAGE
 First step, go to Font awesome website: <https://fontawesome.com> <br>
-Then get the link that allowed you to use their icons in your HTML code:
+Then get the link that allowed you to use their icons in your HTML code:<br>
 ![plot](https://media.discordapp.net/attachments/900265852904030218/910449882190450698/tuto18.PNG?width=1435&height=670)<br>
-And put this link into your HTML head:
+And put this link into your HTML head:<br>
 ![plot](https://media.discordapp.net/attachments/900265852904030218/910444278541606922/tuto11.PNG)<br>

 Okay, now you can use their icons.
 In HTML5 code you have two very useful options to get an icon working: link and SVG.
 Here you’ll have the easiest one, link.
 Stay in Font Awesome website and find a free icon that you want to use, like this one: <br>